JuliaHealth/NeuroAnalyzer.jl/joss/paper.md

 NeuroAnalyzer functionality can be easily expanded using [plugins](https://neuroanalyzer.org/tut-plugins.html) (written in Julia).

-For common tasks (importing, filtering, referencing) NeuroAnalyzer performance is comparable with MNE and ~4× higher than EEGLAB.
+For common tasks (importing, filtering, referencing) NeuroAnalyzer performance is ~1.7× higher than MNE and ~3× higher than EEGLAB.
 Benchmarks are available at [https://neuroanalyzer.org/benchmarks.html](https://neuroanalyzer.org/benchmarks.html).

 # Research projects using the software